PKizzle/dns/README.md

   - msg is a io.Writer.
   - msg.Data is re-used between request and reply in Exchange.
   - private RRs are easier.
-  - private EDNS0 are almost implementatable.
+  - private EDNS0 are almost implementable.

 ### Setting EDNS0